akshaysinhparmar/Markdown/README.md

 - Markdown is future proof.
 Even if the application you’re using stops working at some point in the future, you’ll still be able to read your Markdown-formatted text using a text editing application.
 This is an important consideration when it comes to books, university theses, and other milestone documents that need to be preserved indefinitely.

 - Markdown is everywhere.
 Websites like Reddit and GitHub support Markdown, and lots of desktop and web-based applications support it.

+### How Does it Work?
+When you write in Markdown, the text is stored in a plaintext file that has an .md or .markdown extension.

+The short answer is that you need a Markdown application capable of processing the Markdown file.
+There are lots of applications available — everything from simple scripts to desktop applications that look like Microsoft Word.